kemsguy7/kemsguy7/README.md

 - 👋 Hi, I’m @kemsguy
-- 👀 I am a Fullstack web developer with a specialty in php for backend
+- 👀 I am a budding fullstack software engineer
 - 🌱 I’m currently looking for remote jobs
  I’m also looking for startups to Collaborate on
 You can contact me through the following means